Lexicographic product of graphs

 If the edge relations of the two graphs are order relations, then the edge relation of their lexicographic product is the corresponding lexicographic order.

+It is one of 4 common graph products including Cartesian, tensor, and strong.

 The lexicographic product was first studied by Hausdorff (1914).
 As Feigenbaum & Schäffer (1986) showed, the problem of recognizing whether a graph is a lexicographic product is equivalent in complexity to the graph isomorphism problem.

 Properties

 The lexicographic product is in general noncommutative: G ∙ H ≠ H ∙ G. However it satisfies a distributive law with respect to disjoint union: (A + B) ∙ C = A ∙ C + B ∙ C.

 In addition it satisfies an identity with respect to complementation: C(G ∙ H) = C(G) ∙ C(H).
 In particular, the lexicographic product of two self-complementary graphs is self-complementary.

-The independence number of a lexicographic product may be easily calculated from that of its factors :
+The independence number of a lexicographic product may be easily calculated from that of its factors: